This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 #4 Give Your Brand Personality With A Descriptive Adjective

-One of the easiest ways to do that is to pick an adjective your brand can “own” as if it were a human person and then anchor everything you do (your visual identity, your tone, your sales copy) with that adjective.
+One of the easiest ways to do that is to pick an adjective your brand can “own” as if it were a human person and then anchor everything you do (your visual identity, your brand tone, your sales copy) with that adjective.

 Maybe it’s one of these words… Passionate, empathetic, empowering, understanding, humorous, likable, lighthearted, daring, self-aware, confident, free-spirited, reliable, fun, quirky, grounded, down to earth.
 Or maybe it’s some other word…it’s YOUR word.